 It is the tallest skyscraper in the western hemisphere, and the fifth tallest in the world.
 One World Trade Center, also known as the “Freedom Tower” is named after the original North tower destroyed by terrorists on 9/11, 2001.
 The South tower, along with eleven other buildings in New York City were destroyed in this horrifying attack where thousands of people were killed.

-The design and planning the new One World Trade Center took four years, and the construction spanned another seven years, culminating in 2014 at a cost of over four billion U.S. dollars.
+The design and planning of the new One World Trade Center took four years, and the construction spanned another seven years, culminating in 2014 at a cost of over four billion U.S. dollars.
 At 104 stories and a height of exactly 1,776 feet, a precise reference to the year of the United States independence is embedded in the constitution of this structure.
 Two years alone were required to establish the base of the building which is identical to that of the original twin towers and encompasses 310 cubic meters of concrete standing 59 meters high.

 Architected by David M. Childs of Skidmore, Owings, & Merrill, the edifice chamfers from the twentieth floor skyward in the form of eight isosceles triangles, tapering in the shape of an octagon in the center as it rises.
 A spire finishes off the last 408 feet of this monumental building.